-In the WPA-PSK and WPA2-PSK authentication modes, options are: Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES).
+In the WPA-PSK/WPA2-PSK and WPA/WPA2-Enterprise/WEP 802.1X authentication modes, availables options are: Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES).

-TKIP - Dynamically generates unique keys to encrypt data packet.

-AES - Offers stronger protection and increases the complexity of wireless encryption.
-It is a symmetric 128-bit block encryption method that works simultaneously on multiple network layers.
+- 1. TKIP Dynamically generates unique keys to encrypt data packets. - AES Offers stronger protection and increases the complexity of wireless encryption.
+It is a symmetric 128-bit block encryption method that works simultaneously on multiple network layers. - Wireless Network Key This option becomes available when you select the WPA-Personal authentication mode.
+Key in 8 to 63 characters in this field.

+The characters can also consist of 64 hexadecimal digits.

-Wireless Network Key (WEP) - This option becomes configurable when you select WEP in the Data encryption field.
+- Wireless Network Key (WEP) This option becomes available when you select WEP in the Data encryption field.
 64-bit WEP key uses 5 ASCII characters (10 hexadecimal digits).
-128-bit WEP key uses 13 ASCII (26 hexadecimal digits).

-Key Format - Allows you to select the key format.

-Manual Assignment (WPA and WPA2)- Allows you to assign WEP Keys manually.

-Key Length - Allows you to select the key length.
-For 64bits encryption, each key consists of 10 hexadecimal digits or 5 ASCII characters.
-For 128bits encryption, each key consists of 26 hexadecimal digits or 13 ASCII characters.
+128-bit WEP key uses 13 ASCII (26 hexadecimal digits). - 1.
+Key Format - Allows you to select the key format. - Passphrase This field generates the WEP keys (Key 1 Key 4).
+The passphrase can consists of a sentence, a phrase, or a sequence of alpha-numeric characters. - 3.
+Key Length Allows you to select the key length.
+For 64-bit encryption, each key consists of 10 hexadecimal digits or 5 ASCII characters.
+For 128-bit encryption, each key consists of 26 hexadecimal digits or 13 ASCII characters. - 4.
 Select one as your Default Key - Allows you to select one of the four WEP Keys as the default key.

-Configuration - Advanced

-This Advanced page is intended for experienced users to set up additional parameters for the WLAN card.
-We recommend that you keep the default values refrains from sending a data frame until another RTS/CTS handshake is completed.
-Enable RTS/CTS by setting a specific packet size threshold.
-The default value (2347) is recommended.
+- Advanced The Advanced page is intended for experienced users to set up additional parameters for the WLAN adapter.
+Default values are recommended. - RTS Threshold (0-2347) The Request to Send/Clear to Send (RTS/CTS) feature is used to minimize collisions between wireless stations.
+When RTS/CTS is enabled, the router refrains from sending a data frame until another RTS/CTS handshake is completed.
+To enable RTS/CTS, set a specific packet size threshold.
+The default value (2347) is recommended. - 2.
+Fragmentation Threshold (256-2346) Fragmentation is used to divide 802.11 frames into smaller pieces (fragments) that are sent separately to the destination.
+To enable fragmentation, set a specific packet size threshold.

-RTS Threshold (0-2347) - The Request to Send/Clear to Send (RTS/CTS) function is used to minimize collisions among wireless stations.
-When RTS/CTS is enabled, the router

-Fragmentation Threshold (256-2346) - Fragmentation is used to divide 802.11 frames into smaller pieces (fragments) that are sent separately to the destination.
-Enable fragmentation by setting a specific packet size threshold.
 If there is an excessive number of collisions on the WLAN, experiment with different fragmentation values to increase the reliability of frame transmissions.
-The default value (2346) is recommended for normal use.

-Preamble Mode - Select the preamble mode.
-The default value is Auto.
+The default value (2346) is recommended for normal use. - Preamble Mode Select the preamble mode as Auto (default), Long or Short.